 What books have helped you most in your own English teaching career?
 What coursebooks have you used in your classrooms, and were they any good?
 If you have favorites that aren’t on this list, let me know!

-Planning to take CELTA?
+Planning to take a CELTA course?
 Want a top grade?
 If so, check out my CELTA Pass A example assignments and lesson plans.